- Section Policies

 J-BILD/ R-LIDA is a collaborative peer-review journal, which means that we do not require authors to mask their identities in their manuscripts.
 Collaborative peer review means that a peer mentor works directly with the author(s) to support them through the revision process.
 Submissions should include the author(s) name(s), institutional affiliation, and contact information (email is sufficient) on the title page of the manuscript.
 If there are multiple authors, please designate a lead author; this will be the person with whom the peer mentor will correspond throughout the review/manuscript development process.

 Open Access Policy

 J-BILD/R-LIDA is an open access journal: all J-BILD publications will be immediately and permanently free for everyone to read, download and share.
-We provide immediate open access to our content with the view that making research freely available to the public supports and strengthens the global exchange of knowledge.
+We provide immediate open access in order to support the public exchange of research and knowledge.
 There is no fee which needs to be paid by the authors or on their behalf, e.g. by their research funder or institution.
 Permitted third party (re)use is defined by the following Creative Commons user licenses:

 - distribute, copy, review, and cite J-BILD works;

 - create extracts, abstracts, and other revised versions, adaptations or derivative works of or from an article or a review (such as a translation);

 - include J-BILD words in a collective work (such as an anthology);